Welcome to the BDA Family

 Director of Interior Design

-CHID, IIDA, NCIDQ
+CHID, NCIDQ

 Jenna grew up in a creative family, so she always knew she was destined for a profession in the arts.
 After investigating careers in professional arts fields, she discovered interior design and found that it was a perfect fit for her creative nature.
 As a certified interior designer, Jenna utilizes her skill set to design spaces that have a positive influence on the lives of those that inhabit them.
 She truly enjoys all aspects of the process, from the initial sketch to the ribbon cutting.
 She gains fulfillment from seeing her ideas and collaborations come to fruition.
 And while she thrives in the creative world, her favorite part of the process is building relationships.
 Working with clients and collaborating with design team members makes her exceedingly happy.